 Overseas confidence in Cyprus as an international finance sector was undamaged by the economic crisis, and privatisation and disposal of distressed assets by banks and others are currently providing significant investment activity and opportunities in the domestic market.

 The government is continuing with economic reform, in order to secure and consolidate the progress made to date.
 The international services sector is in a strong position to lead the recovery, with new, competitive offerings enhancing the benefits it provides to international investors.

-While there are undoubtedly challenges ahead, the business sector has shown great resilience, and progress to date is highly encouraging.
-In summary, Cyprus remains very much open for business.
+While there are undoubtedly challenges ahead, the economy is growing well and businesses are looking forward with confidence.
+In summary, Cyprus is very much open for business.